denverscript/website/docs/index.md

 hero:
   image:
-    dark: ./images/toledocodes-logo-dark.png
-    light: ./images/toledocodes-logo.png
+    src: /images/toledocodes-logo.png
     alt: Toledo Codes
+    dark: /images/toledocodes-logo-dark.png
   tagline: We are a community of software developers, designers, entrepreneurs, and tech enthusiasts in the Toledo area.
-We meet every month to talk about technology, software development, and more.<br><br><div class="survey-callout">🎯 <strong>Help Shape Our Community!</strong> Take our quick <a href="https://docs.google.com/forms/d/e/1FAIpQLSff3SkO92jTEirw2z8uhGvSsXM2hMz9QmaRYjS6sobzKkrAFw/viewform?usp=sharing" target="_blank" rel="noopener noreferrer">community survey</a> to help us better understand your needs and interests.</div>
+We meet every month to talk about technology, software development, and more.
   actions:
     - theme: alt
       text: Meet the Organizers